 Although synesis technically describes a grammatical construction, the original meaning of unification makes sense in relation to intended meaning of Safety-II.
 The efforts to ensure that work goes well and that the number of acceptable outcomes is as high as possible requries a unification of priorities, of perspectives, and of practices.
 Synesis represents the condition where practices are brought together to produce the intended outcomes in a way that satisfies more than one priority and possible reconciles multiple priorities and also combines or aligns multiple perspectives.

 Many domains, health care being a prominent example but by no means the only one, conflate terms such as safety and quality.
 In some cases quality is seen as a component of safety, and in other cases the opposite relation is assumed to hold.
 The same goes for safety and productivity, productivity and quality, and so on.
 We can look at a process or work situation from a safety point of view, from a quality point of view, from a productivity point of view, etc. But in each case we should keep in mind that any specific perspective only reveals part of what is going on, and that it simportant to understand what goes on as a whole.
 The problems in using a specific term are brought to the fore in the discussion of Safety-I and Safety-II, since 'safety' actually means different things in the two cases (q.v.).
-The term synsis overcomes this problem.
+The term synesis overcomes this problem.

 The meaning of synesis is the unification of activities that is necessary in order that today's socio-technical systems can function as intended and desired.
 Thus, if we speak of the synesis of a clinic, or of a construction site, we mean the mutually dependent set of priorities, perspectives, and practices that is necessary for the workplace to carry out its activities as intended with respect to a set of relevant criteria (safety, quality, productivity, etc.).
 A more detailed introduction to synesis is provided by the book of the same name.

 If synesis is what we achieve, analogous to safety, then we may eventually need a word to describe the study and development of synesis - how we can bring about or increase the 'level' of synesis.
 (Safety, strangely enough, has no such term but simply refers to safety science, safety management, etc.) There are two possible candidates that both follow 'logically' from synesis.
 One is the word synetics (or perhaps synethics).
 The other is the word syntology.